General Academic Information

 Exceptions to Academic Policies and Requirements

 Illinois College operates according to specific policies established by governmental bodies, faculty and administration.
 When a student seeks exceptions to academic policies or requirements, the student provides a written request to the Office of Academic Affairs.
-The Dean of Faculty and the Registrar meet to discuss the request, gather any further information needed, and either make a decision or refer the appeal to the Curriculum Review Committee.
+The Dean of Faculty and the Registrar meet to discuss the request, gather any further information needed, and either make a decision or refer the appeal to the Curriculum and Educational Policies Committee.
 The Dean of Faculty or Registrar will communicate the decision to the student and later report it to the full faculty.
 Petitions may be submitted through Connect2.

 Graduation and Commencement Participation